 (Sweet Fern, Comptonia peregrina, is a plant that grows near the Northern shores of Lake Michigan, where Sharon grew up.)

 WHO WE ARE

-FLORA LICHTMAN is a science journalist and host of the climate change podcast ‘The Adaptors.’
+Co-Founder FLORA LICHTMAN is a science journalist and host of the climate change podcast ‘The Adaptors.’
 Her work has appeared on NPR, and in The New York Times, Popular Science and The Atlantic.
-Previously, Flora was the multimedia editor at National Public Radio’s Science Friday, where she made videos for the web and chatted about them on the radio.
+Previously, Flora was the multimedia editor at National Public Radio’s Science Friday, where she made science videos for the web and chatted about them on the radio.
 She’s also the co-author of Annoying: The Science Of What Bugs Us (Wiley, 2011) and likes looking at sea life.
 Drop Flora a note at Flora.Lichtman@gmail.com.